By Awesome Supplements, Read time: 22 minutes

 Promoted as a miracle superfood packed so full of antioxidants that you would basically live forever, lose fat without trying and even fight off osteoarthritis, high cholesterol, erectile dysfunction and all kinds of ‘toxins’.

 Now, while Acai berry is indeed rich in resveratrol which is the compound generally associated with red wine and various dark fruits that gets a lot of good press, that doesn’t necessarily mean anything.
-Resveratrol has been relatively well studied for it’s proposed benefits to longevity and overall health, and the research is inconclusive at best (2), but moreover if you DO buy that resveratrol may promote better health you get a good dose from wine, blueberries, plums and grape tomatoes which are far cheaper and, in my opinion, way more pleasant to eat than some capsules.
+Resveratrol has been relatively well studied for it’s proposed benefits to longevity and overall health, and the research is inconclusive at best (2), but moreover if you DO buy that resveratrol may promote better health you get a good dose from wine, blueberries, plums and grape tomatoes which are far cheaper and, in our opinion, way more pleasant to eat than some capsules.

 The bottom line though is that there is no evidence that Acai extract or the high dose resveratrol within it will help with fat loss (though it may impair your adaptations to exercise (3)) and ‘detoxification’ isn’t something that a supplement can help you with – more on this in a moment.

 Special Fat Loss Teas

-There are a few different iterations of this, so I’ll talk about the major ones.
+There are a few different iterations of this, so we’ll talk about the major ones.

 First there are teas that promise to detoxify you such as FitTea, but honestly that isn’t really a thing.
-See, your body builds up toxins during a normal day due to a few environmental factors which are compounded if you live in a polluted area, drink unfiltered water or have mould in your house.
+See, your body builds up toxins during a normal day due to a few environmental factors which are compounded if you live in a polluted area, drink hard water or have mould in your house.
 We also produce toxins ourselves when we exercise, have illnesses, have physical injuries or suffer from a bug.
 To be clear, the word ‘toxin’ has a clear clinical definition, which is basically a poison which causes an immune reaction upon detection within your body, as it has the potential to cause serious harm.

 FORTUNATELY, your body is pretty damn good at dealing with this stuff.